vezeka/Full_Recon/README.md

 1)Reconedex.go

 -domain is the wildcard you want to test
--target is the ouptut file name
+-target is the ouptut directory name

 go run Reconedex.go -domain exemple.com -target exemple